 As the ancient words remind us: “Do not worry about tomorrow, for tomorrow will worry about itself.
 Each day has enough trouble of its own.”
 When life is particularly stressful, it really helps to just focus on getting through each day.
 I use my morning quiet time to get centered and ready to face the day, and that day alone.
 Life feels so much easier when you face it one day at a time.

-Lose the go-go-go mentality, it will kill you.
+Lose the go-go-go mentality.
+It will kill you.
 Take breaks whenever your body or mind start to feel tired.
 Have a snack.
 Get up and do some stretches.
 Rest your brain.
-Take your lunch outside and sit by a fountain with the sun on your face (I did that the other day, it felt so good).
-You need breaks, don’t tell yourself that you’re better off just plowing through.
+Take your lunch outside and sit by a fountain with the sun on your face.
+(I did that the other day, and it felt so good.)
+You need breaks.
+Don’t tell yourself that you’re better off just plowing through.